 Catheter ablation of RVOT-VT now has cure rates approaching 90%, which makes it a preferable option given the young age of patients with RVOT VT.
 Ablation of other outflow tract sites such as the aortic cusps has also been successful.
 Catheter ablation is an excellent choice for patients when medications are not effective, tolerated, or preferred.

-Overall this form of VT generally has a much better prognosis that VT in the presence of structural heart disease and is not usually associated with a risk of sudden cardiac.
+Overall this form of VT generally has a much better prognosis than VT in the presence of structural heart disease and is not usually associated with a risk of sudden cardiac arrest.
 High-risk patients (recurrent syncope and sudden cardiac death survivors) with inherited ion channelopathies predisposing them to VT benefit from the insertion of an Implantable Cardioverter-Defibrillator (ICD).

 The aim of this procedure is to target the abnormal focus of the VT by placing a long, thin wire or catheter into the heart chambers through the veins of the leg.
 When the VT focus is identified, radiofrequency energy is applied to a small area (4 to 5 mm in diameter) to destroy the abnormal tissue.
 The number of burns required to treat the VT varies among patients.

 -Apollo Hospitals, Greams Road, Chennai.